Jussie Smollett Has Queen Latifah’s Support Until ‘Definitive Proof’ Of Guilt

-Empire actor Jussie Smollett made waves at the end of January when he claimed to have been attack late one night nearby his Chicago home by two men yelling racial and homophobic slurs at him.
+Empire actor Jussie Smollett made waves at the end of January when he claimed to have been attacked late one night near his Chicago home by two men yelling racial and homophobic slurs at him.
 During the attack, he also stated that they had poured bleach on him and tied him up.

 Just days later, two brothers, Abimbola (Abel) and Olabinjo (Ola) Osundairo were arrested in connection with the attack.
-However, it wasn’t long before the police began to suspect falsehood in Smollett’s story, and the Osundairo’s were released shortly afterwards without any charges being pressed against them.
+However, it wasn’t long before the police began to suspect falsehood in Smollett’s story, and the Osundairo’s were released shortly afterward without any charges being pressed against them.

 Since then, the story has blown up, with Smollett in the hot seat for allegedly staging his own attack for money and fame.
 Smollett has been arrested and is facing charges of making a false report to the police.